MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 ---
-title: Prerequisites to install and use the Automation Kit
+title: Prerequisites to install and use the automation kit
-description: Learn about the required prerequisites to install and use the Automation Kit.
+description: Learn about the required prerequisites to install and use the automation kit.
 suite: flow
 documentationcenter: na
 author: Grant-Archibald-MS